 We use an 80-20 blend for our ground beef – the extra fat adds so much flavor.
 We do drain the fat after the initial browning since we do not want our chili to separate after cooking or be greasy.
 That may seem like a contradiction, but it just works better.

 The recipe contains a lot of spices.
 We have tried it with numerous combinations and found our blend to be the best.
 The recipe has a smoky flavor with the adobo sauce and the smoked paprika that is just wonderful.
 Try it that way and see what you think.

-Finally, our chili is thick and almost like a stew.
+Low Carb Texas Chili is thick and almost like a stew.
 If you prefer more of a soupy dish then add a little more beef stock or cook it with a lid on.
 It will also thicken as it cools.
 We usually add a bit of water the next day when making it as a left-over meal.

 When the cold begins to set in and the snow begins to fall this Texas chili will warm you inside and out!
 It is one of our favorite recipes and when garnished with cheddar cheese, a dollop of sour cream, and some chopped red onions you have a masterpiece!
 Enjoy!

 - 1 small White onion (chopped)